 The issues identified in this guidance document represent those that we believe should be addressed before your device can be marketed.
 In developing the guidance, we carefully considered the relevant statutory criteria for Agency decision-making.
 We also considered the burden that may be incurred in your attempt to comply with the guidance and address the issues we have identified.
 We believe that we have considered the least burdensome approach to resolving the issues presented in the guidance document.
-If, however, you believe that there is a less burdensome way to address the issues, you should follow the procedures outlined in the “A Suggested Approach to Resolving Least Burdensome Issues” document.
+If, however, you believe that there is a less burdensome way to address the issues, you should follow the procedures outlined in The Least Burdensome Provisions: Concept and Principles: Guidance for Industry and FDA Staff.

 FDA believes that special controls, when combined with the general controls, will be sufficient to provide reasonable assurance of the safety and effectiveness of CFTR gene mutation detection systems.
 A manufacturer who intends to market a device of this type should (1) conform to the general controls of the Federal Food, Drug & Cosmetic Act (the Act), including the premarket notification requirements described in 21 CFR 807 Subpart E, (2) address the specific risks to health associated with CFTR gene mutation detection systems identified in this guidance and, (3) obtain a substantial equivalence determination from FDA prior to marketing the device.